Generic Name: ciprofloxacin (sip-roe-FLOX-a-sin)

-A nurse or other trained health professional will give you or your child ciprofloxacin. ciprofloxacin is given through a needle placed in one of your veins. ciprofloxacin is given slowly, so the needle will remain in place for about an hour.
+A nurse or other trained health professional will give you or your child ciprofloxacin.
+It is given through a needle placed into one of your veins.
+Ciprofloxacin is given slowly, so the needle will have to remain in place for at least 60 minutes.

 Drink extra fluids so you will pass more urine while you are using ciprofloxacin.
 This will keep your kidneys working well and help prevent kidney problems.